hyalen-caldeira/inauth/README.md

 Technical Information
 =====================
- * You should have Java 8, Maven and Git installed.
+ * To test, you should have Java 8, Maven and Git installed.
  * The sample data has been pre-loaded so that the new `Search API` can be tested.
 Please refer to `data-h2.sql`.

 Tech Stack